- Stroller Weight: 37.5 lbs

 This is significant because tandems are notoriously difficult to steer (especially on hills) and to turn.
 It also has “curb assist,” which makes popping it up onto a curb super easy (another problem area for tandems).
 Reviewers say this feature, along with its overall maneuverability, makes pushing this stroller a dream (even with two kids).
 Like the Contours Options Elite, the “Curve” model also offers multiple seating arrangements and takes two infant car seats (adapters sold separately).

 The Contours Curve is Disney Approved when the front seat is facing the parent.

-Note that the Curve is much pricier — about the same as the Baby Jogger City Select, though many think the maneuverability is well worth the extra dollars.
+Note that the Curve is pricier, though many think the maneuverability is well worth the extra dollars.

 Bottom line: The Curve is something to consider if you live in a hilly area, need to pop the stroller up onto curbs with ease (it’s very difficult to do with the non-Curve models!), if you value maneuverability above other features (the ability to move nimbly in tight spaces), and still want to maintain the great seating options the Contours offers.